isomerpages/mol-services/_servicebundles/00f-lease.md

 third_nav_title: I want to buy a flat from HDB
 ---

-## Step 6: Sign Lease Agreement
+## Step 6 Sign Agreement for Lease

 #### What to expect

 This is usually within four months from the date of booking a flat.
 Make sure you have arranged for your housing loan by then.

-Click [here](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/staggered-downpayment-scheme) to find out more on Staggered Downpayment Scheme.
+Click [here](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/staggered-downpayment-scheme) to find out more about the required payments when you sign the Agreement for Lease.